Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 ## DOWNLOAD DOCUMENT

-The **DOWNLOAD_DOCUMENT** action is used by the DocuSign connector to request a digital signature on a document.
+The **DOWNLOAD_DOCUMENT** action is used by the DocuSign connector to download the envelope from DocuSign.
+It takes into account the envelopeId that is the UUID that relates to the envelope.

 The input parameters for DOWNLOAD_DOCUMENT are: